Princess Ningguo Zhu Changning — An Honorable Princess in A Difficult Situation

 Later, Mei Yin fell into a river on his way to the royal palace to work and drowned to death.

-Imperial guards nearby said that Mei Yin jumped into the river himself and committed suicide, but many other people doubted that, especially his beloved wife, Princess Ningguo.
+Imperial guards nearby said that Mei Yin jumped into the river himself and committed suicide, but many others doubted that, especially his beloved wife, Princess Ningguo.

 Crystal Drum of Ming Dynasty — Zhongxiang Museum (Photo by Dongmaiying)